Cootamundra Energy Project

 The installation of the batteries allows the site to be run as a solar farm when demand and prices are low, while simultaneously charging the batteries.
 The batteries can then be turned on to export energy back to the grid when demand and prices are high – typically in the morning or afternoon.

-Community initiatives
+Community benefits

-Flow Power is proud to sponsor the annual Coota Beach Volleyball Tournament, working with Adina Care and the organisers to sponsor vital safety equipment for the event.
+Flow Power is proud to sponsor the annual Coota Beach Volleyball Tournament, working with Adina Care and the event organisers to sponsor vital safety equipment for the event.

-Also near the Project’s site is the home turf of the Cootamundra Strikers – the local soccer team sponsored by Flow Power.
+Near the Project’s site is the home turf of the Cootamundra Strikers – the local soccer team sponsored by Flow Power.

+Flow Power is committed to supporting biodiversity both onsite and in the local area as a long-term legacy project.
 We plan to continue watering and monitoring the area with a local contractor, and are working with local land care and biodiversity specialists to protect and enhance the area.

 How does Cootamundra Energy Project work?